ConsumrBuzzy/RogueAsteroid/docs/DEVELOPMENT_LOG.md

 - Collision service integrated with layer system
 - Particle service integrated with screen and templates
 - High score service integrated with settings and events
+- Achievement service verified with settings and events
+- Statistics service verified with settings and events
 - Sound system completely removed
 - Input system enhanced with numpad support
 - Testing infrastructure established